basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 [sql]: ../../learn-about/sqlriakts/

-Now that you've [installed][installing] Riak TS, you're almost ready to create a TS table.
-Before you can create your table, you'll need to plan it out.
+You've [installed][installing] Riak TS, and you're ready to create a table.

+* If you're just looking to test out Riak TS, you can jump ahead to [Create a Table][activating], and test out our sample table.
+* If you're looking to set up your production environment, keep reading for guidelines on how best to structure your table.
-This page provides a basic overview of what you'll need and some guidelines/limitations.
-For more information about what the components of a Riak TS table do, check out [Table Architecture][table arch].
+* If you're looking for more information about what the components of a Riak TS table do, check out [Table Architecture][table arch].

-Riak TS tables are closely tied to SQL tables.
+* Riak TS tables are closely tied to SQL tables.
 If would like to know more about how Riak TS integrates SQL, check out [SQL for Riak TS][sql].

+{{% note title="Important" %}}
+The structure of your TS table will have a major impact on your Riak TS performance.
+Once created, your table cannot be changed.
+Please read through these sections carefully to determine the best options for your use-case.
+{{% /note %}}

 ## TS Table Schema

-In order to create a working Riak TS table, you'll need to plan your table out.
-Once created, your table cannot be changed.
-Here is an example Riak TS CREATE TABLE statement (broken across many lines for clarity):
+Here is an example Riak TS CREATE TABLE statement, broken across many lines for clarity.
+(Remember, once created, your table cannot be changed):

 ```sql
 CREATE TABLE GeoCheckin